Soneji/docker-chromium/README.md

 Launch the Chromium docker container with the following command:
 ```
 docker run -d \
-    --name=firefox \
+    --name=chromium \
     -p 5800:5800 \
-    -v /docker/appdata/firefox:/config:rw \
+    -v /docker/appdata/chromium:/config:rw \
     --shm-size 2g \
-    jlesage/firefox
+    overclockedllama/docker-chromium
 ```

 Where:
-  - `/docker/appdata/firefox`: This is where the application stores its configuration, log and any files needing persistency.
+  - `/docker/appdata/chromium`: This is where the application stores its configuration, log and any files needing persistency.

 Browse to `http://your-host-ip:5800` to access the Chromium GUI.